How to Water Ski for Beginners: The Ultimate Guide

 When you’re ready, have the boat driver start moving forward slowly.
 As the boat picks up speed, stand up and hold on to the rope with both hands.
 Keep your legs and your body upright as you glide across the water.

 You can try turning and making turns as you become more confident on your skis.
-To turn left, for example, simply let go of the rope with your left hand and point your skis in the direction you want.
+To turn left, for example, let go of the rope with your left hand and point your skis in your desired direction.
 You can also try making small jumps as you ski across the water.
 Just be sure to land on both skis at the same time.

 Safety is always paramount when water skiing.
 Be sure to wear a life jacket and stay within your skill level.
-If you’re not comfortable skiing on your own, don’t hesitate to ask for help from a friend or family member.
+If you’re uncomfortable skiing alone, don’t hesitate to ask for help from a friend or family member.

-Now that you know how to water ski get out there and try it.
+Now that you know how to water ski, try it out there.
 With a little practice, you’ll be zipping across the water in no time.
 And who knows, maybe you’ll even enjoy it so much that you want to compete in water skiing tournaments.
 Either way, we hope you have fun and stay safe.

 How to Stop Water Skiing?